damurashov/DeadSimpleTodo/README.md

 # Implied workflow (for "lin" users)

-When used with git, it becomes a very powerful note / reminder tool with synchronization capabilities.
+In combination with `git`, it becomes a very powerful notetaking / reminder application with synchronization capabilities.

 - Fork this repo, change the fork's visibility to "private", clone it;
 - Add the repo's directory into your `$PATH`;